Student wins Prestigious Gilman Scholarship to Study Abroad in Costa Rica

 Overall, Lemon said he believes studying abroad in Costa Rica will allow him to learn while continuing to pursue both his academic and professional goals.

-Melissa Fiori, associated professor of Spanish applied linguistics at Daemen College, said, “Being a bilingual educator where a common language is paramount in establishing a dynamic that facilitates productive and successful support, advocacy, and assistance is a critical and desired skill that Derrick is keen to develop.
+Melissa Fiori, associated professor of Spanish applied linguistics at Daemen University, said, “Being a bilingual educator where a common language is paramount in establishing a dynamic that facilitates productive and successful support, advocacy, and assistance is a critical and desired skill that Derrick is keen to develop.
 His dedication and determination are being rewarded through receiving the prestigious Gilman award, a merit-based award granted for language study critical to national security and economic prosperity.
 Derrick is a deserving recipient who is carefully constructing a pathway for success.”

 Fiori also explained that Lemon recognizes there is a need for bilingual educators and that Lemon is “investing in himself by working to become a bilingual professional, and in turn, is investing in the communities he’ll serve.”